gnisanci96/RISCV_OOO/README.md

   - Each branch is associated with a 2-bit saturating counter.
   - The counter is stored in a Branch History Table (BHT), indexed by the branch address (PC).
   - The 2 bits track the branch's recent behavior, allowing a decision that is more stable than a simple 1-bit predictor.
+  - The diagram below shows how the 2bit predictor FSM works.
 <figure>
   <img src="/figures/BHT_2bit_predictor_fsm.png" alt="Description" width="500"/>
 </figure>
+- BHT is designed as a set-associative cache, where the data stored is the 2-bit current FSM value.
+- The BHT is addressed using PC of the instruction.
+- If there is a hit taken/not-taken prediction is returned.
+- If there is no-hit, BHT miss is reported to the instruction fetch unit.

+### Branch Target Buffer
+- A Branch Target Buffer (BTB) is a cache-like structure used in modern CPUs to store branch instruction PC and their predicted target addresses.
+It helps speed up branch prediction by providing the next instruction’s address before the actual branch instruction is executed.
+- In this project, BTB is designed as a set-associative cache.

+### Branch Prediction Flow
+- Send PC to BHT and BTB and check if there is any prediction or not.
+- If there is a taken prediction, start fetching from the address stored in the BTB
+- If BHT and BTB doesn't hit or If the prediction is not-taken, jump to (PC + 4).
+- If there is a prediction, prediction(target address with taken/not-taken flag) is going to be sent to OOO pipeline through instruction queue with the PC of the instruction.
+- Branch Target Calculator module is going to calculate the target address(all control transfer instructions) and taken/not-taken result(in case of conditional branches).
+- BRT module is going to compare the predictions with the calculated values.
+- When the ROB Commit pointer points to the Control Transfer Instruction, ROB sends flag to Core Control Unit(CCU) with information about the instruction.
+- If there is a Commit Ready signal, CCU checks if the instruction is control transfer instruction
+- The CCU checks the output of the BRT, which reports miss-prediction result and calculated target.
+- If there is a Miss-Prediction, CCU performs the following actions;
+  - Flush the Pipeline.
+  - Let the Front End know that Flush occured, what is the flush_pc (Exception PC) and calculated taken/not-taken result of the control transfer instruction.
+- Front end Unit stops fetching and jumps to the Exception PC sent by the CCU.
+- BTB and BHT are then updated with the new information.

 # Instruction Queue Read / Decode / Renaming Stage